LLNL/scr/doc/rst/users/api.rst

     CHARACTER*(*) NAME, FILE
     INTEGER IERROR

-When files are under control of SCR, they may be written to or exist on different levels of the storage hierarchy at different points in time.
-For example, a checkpoint might be written first to the RAM disk of a compute node and then later transferred to the parallel file system by SCR.
-In order for an application to discover where a file should be written to or read from, one calls the :code:`SCR_Route_file` routine.

 A process calls :code:`SCR_Route_file` to obtain the full path and file name it must use to access a file.
+A call to :code:`SCR_Route_file` is local to the calling process;
+it is not a collective call.

 The name of the file that the process intends to access must be passed in the :code:`name` argument.
-This should be a relative or absolute path to the file where it would appear on the parallel file system.
+This must be a relative or absolute path that specifies the location of the file on the parallel file system.
+If given a relative path, SCR prepends the current working directory at the time :code:`SCR_Route_file` is called.
+This path must resolve to a location under the prefix directory.

 A pointer to a character buffer of at least :code:`SCR_MAX_FILENAME` bytes must be passed in :code:`file`.
 When a call to :code:`SCR_Route_file` returns, the full path and file name to access the file named in :code:`name` is written to the buffer pointed to by :code:`file`.
 The process must use the character string returned in :code:`file` to access the file.
-A call to :code:`SCR_Route_file` is local to the calling process; it is not a collective call.

-The exact behavior of :code:`SCR_Route_file` varies depending on the current state of SCR.

-When called within an output phase, between :code:`SCR_Start_output` and :code:`SCR_Complete_output`, :code:`SCR_Route_file` registers the file as part of the output dataset.
-A process does not need to create any directories listed in the string returned in :code:`file`.
-The SCR implementation creates any necessary directories before it returns from :code:`SCR_Route_file`.

-When called within a restart phse, between :code:`SCR_Start_restart` and :code:`SCR_Complete_restart`, SCR also checks whether the file exists and is readable.
-In this mode, :code:`SCR_Route_file` returns an error code if the file does not exist or is not readable.

-Also during restart, for backwards compatibility, the caller may provide just a file name in :code:`name`, even if prepending the current working directory to the file name does not resolve to the correct path to the file on the parallel file system.
-Using just the file name, SCR internally looks up the full path to the file using SCR metadata for the currently loaded checkpoint.
-This usage is deprecated, and it may be not be supported in future releases.
-It is recommended that one construct a proper relative or absolute path to the checkpoint file.

 If :code:`SCR_Route_file` is called outside of output and restart phases, i.e., outside of a Start/Complete pair, the string in :code:`name` is copied verbatim into the output buffer :code:`file`.
-SCR does not create any directories in this mode nor does it check whether the file is readable.

 In the current implementation,
 SCR only changes the directory portion of :code:`name` when storing files in cache.
 It extracts the base name of the file by removing any directory components in :code:`name`.
 Then it prepends a cache directory to the base file name and returns the full path and file name in :code:`file`.

 Checkpoint/Output API
 ---------------------